20 Old School MMORPGs That Are Still Worth Playing In 2025

-MMOs (massively multiplayer online games) have been around for almost as long as the internet has been a thing.
-In fact, some of the first MMOs were text-based, and players interacted with each other through chat rooms.
+MMOs have been around for almost as long as the internet has been a thing.
+From early MUDs to the first 3D MMOs like Meridian 59 and Everquest, the history of MMOs now spans decades.

-In the list below we have gathered our favorite old-school MMORPGs that still have a healthy population and great gameplay in 2024!
+In the list below we have gathered our favorite old-school MMORPGs that still have a healthy population and great gameplay in 2025, along with a few new titles that we are sure old-school players will enjoy!

 - Platform: PC